-If an applicant requests withdrawal of an original PMA or panel-track supplement before FDA makes the filing decision, we will refund 75% of the user fee.32
+If an applicant requests withdrawal of an original PMA or panel-track supplement after the acceptance decision but before FDA makes the filing decision, we will refund 75% of the user fee.
+36

 D. Filing criteria not met for an Original PMA or Panel-Track Supplement